-Supplementary Rider Contract for eXTRA secure
+Supplementary Rider Contract for eXTRA secure (limited pay)

 This supplementary rider contract should be read together with the General Provisions for Life Insurance.
+If there is any discrepancy between the supplementary terms and General Provisions for Life Insurance, the content contained herein shall prevail.

-1. What do we pay?
+1. What do We pay?

-- 1.1 eXTRA secure pays either part (for angioplasty & other invasive treatment for coronary artery) or all of the sum insured and its attaching bonuses (if any), if the life insured is diagnosed with a critical illness for the first time during the policy term. - 1.2 Our payment on this supplementary rider contract will proportionately reduce the sum insured of the basic policy. - 1.3 We pay this benefit only for one critical illness, except when the first critical illness is Angioplasty and Other Invasive Treatment for Coronary Artery, then we will pay the remaining sum insured on the next critical illness diagnosed that is not Angioplasty and Other Invasive Treatment for Coronary Artery.
-The remaining sum insured is the original sum insured less the amount first claimed for Angioplasty and Other Invasive Treatment for Coronary Artery. - 1.4 eXTRA secure is a non-participating policy.
-At expiry date, if we have not paid out any claims, the policy will end and no benefits will be payable.
+- 1.1 eXTRA secure (limited pay) accelerates either part (for angioplasty & other invasive treatment for coronary artery) or all of the death benefit of ePROTECT lifetime and eXTRA multiplier rider (applicable only if You have opted for eXTRA multiplier rider), if the life insured is diagnosed with a covered critical illness for the first time before the policy anniversary when he attains age 65. - 1.2 Our payment on this supplementary rider contract will proportionately reduce the death benefit of ePROTECT lifetime and eXTRA multiplier rider (if applicable).
+If our payment for this rider is the full protection, ePROTECT lifetime and eXTRA multiplier rider (if applicable) will automatically be terminated. - 1.3 We pay this benefit only for one covered critical illness, except when the first critical illness is Angioplasty and Other Invasive Treatment for Coronary Artery, then We will pay the remaining CI benefit on the next covered critical illness diagnosed that is not Angioplasty and Other Invasive Treatment for Coronary Artery.
+The remaining CI benefit is the original CI benefit less the amount first claimed for Angioplasty and Other Invasive Treatment for Coronary Artery.
+You must continue to pay the original basic policy and rider premiums to keep any remaining coverage in force. - 1.4 eXTRA secure (limited pay) is a non-participating policy.
+At expiry date, if We have not paid out any claims, the policy will end and no benefits will be payable.
+This rider can only be attached at policy application.

-2. Our right to vary your premium
+2. Our right to vary Your premium

-The premium that you pay for eXTRA secure is not guaranteed and may change depending on the claims experience.
-We will write to you to tell you the new premiums at least 30 days before we make any changes to your premium.
+The premium that You pay for eXTRA secure (limited pay) is not guaranteed and may change depending on the claims experience.
+We will write to You to tell You the new premiums at least 30 days before We make any changes to Your premium.